grafana/loki/README.md

 Another option is to use the docker-compose file in the docs directory:

-1. git clone this repo locally (or just copy the contents of the docker-compose file locally into a file named `docker-compose.yaml`)
+1. `git clone` this repository locally (or just copy the contents of the docker-compose file locally into a file named `docker-compose.yaml`)
 2. `cd loki/docs`
 3. `docker-compose up`

-If you have have an older cached version of the grafana/grafana:master container then start by doing either:
+If you have an older cached version of the `grafana/grafana:master` container then start by doing either:

 ```bash
 docker pull grafana/grafana:master